 I don’t have the technical knowledge, what should I do?

 We are glad you asked.
 Most likely God has placed someone in your life that would welcome the opportunity to take care of the technical aspects of your broadcast.
 Who is the first person that comes to your mind that might welcome this chance to get into radio?
 Who is the second, who is the third?

 In ministering to others, what is my greatest passion?

 Perhaps you have a passion to help families stay together.
 You may enjoy teaching on Bible prophecy.
 Or, teaching discipleship through evangelism may be the heartbeat of your life.
 Possibly we could help you fulfill the Lord’s calling on your life.
 Is there a dominant theme in your Sunday school teaching?
 What emphasis do you typically place on your weekday evening service?
 What about Sunday morning, Sunday night?
 Now, if we could help you get that Bible message to the masses, would you want us to work toward that goal?

 May I have sponsors on my program?

 Typically the question of sponsorship is a question of whether you can have businesses pay for the broadcast and then announce they paid for it.
 If a must, we can permit this, but there are restrictions on what can be said.
 You may thank your sponsors and name them, giving the business name and city.
-However, you may not give any kind of commercial.
+However, we ask you not give any kind of commercial.
 Thus, “We thank our sponsors: ABC Business, Huntington, ABC Company, Milton, and ABC Store, Barboursville for making today’s program possible.”
-Any sponsorship announcements would need to be approved in advance of broadcast by our corporate office.
+Any sponsorship announcements would need to be approved in advance of broadcast by our station management.
 We also reserve the right to approve the selection of sponsors.
-Couldn’t the business or businesses just make the contribution to your church, without us announcing their sponsorship?
+And, of course, some business would be rejected because their nature could be considered adverse to a Christian radio station.